-• FAQ’s – Womens Metropolitan Cup for participants
+FAQ’s – Womens Metropolitan Cup for Cricket Clubs

 The Women’s Metropolitan Competition has been established to offer more opportunities to female cricketers (16yrs & above) to participate in a social but competitive environment across metro Sydney.
-Games are likely to be played both from Oct – Dec and then again from Jan – March as separate competitions.
+Games in 2026/27 will be played both before and after the Christmas break.

 When does it start?